Rights groups ask Duterte to retract threat to bomb schools | New Country 923

 Angered by recent communist rebel attacks on government forces, including a road gunbattle last week that wounded five members of his elite presidential guards, Duterte has called off peace talks with the Maoist guerrillas and threatened their perceived sympathizers.

-In a televised news conference he called late Monday shortly after delivering his annual state of the nation address, Duterte condemned the insurgents for destroying bridges and torching schools in the countryside but said the insurgents were sparing Lumad schools which he alleged were operating under rebel control without government permits.
+In a televised news conference he called late Monday shortly after delivering his annual state of the nation address, Duterte condemned the insurgents for destroying bridges and torching schools in the countryside.
+But he said that the insurgents were sparing Lumad schools, which he alleged were operating under rebel control without government permits.

 “Get out of there, I’m telling the Lumads now.
-I’ll have those bombed, including your structures,” the president said.
+I’ll have those bombed, including your structures,” Duterte said.
 “I will use the armed forces, the Philippine air force.
 I’ll really have those bombed … because you are operating illegally and you are teaching the children to rebel against government.”

-“By calling for an attack on schools, Duterte is directing the military to commit war crimes,” Carlos Conde of the Human Rights Watch said in a statement.
+Carlos Conde of the Human Rights Watch said that Duterte, by calling for an attack on schools, “is directing the military to commit war crimes.”

 Conde urged Duterte to sign a 2015 international political statement, the Safe Schools Declaration, that commits government to support the protection of students, teachers and schools in times of armed conflict.